 In the Climate Action Plan, a land-cover target of 18% is set, with 8000 hectares of additional planting needed per year to meet this target.
 Farms are the best suited to take advantage of this.

 There are many companies in Ireland with a long history of forestry plantation establishment and management.
-We provide information on the perfect provider for you while providing unbiased advice on what’s the best option to maximise return in your investment while also benefitting the environment.
+We provide information on the perfect provider for you while offering advice on what’s the best option to maximise return in your investment while also benefitting the environment.

 Afforestation Grant and Premium Scheme

 The grant consists of two payments.
-One immediately after planting the area and the remainder of the grant no sooner than four years after planting, to ensure the successful establishment of the forest.
+The first is immediately after planting the area and the remainder of the grant no sooner than four years after planting, to ensure the successful establishment of the forest.